- In this section...

 Rensselaer's Undergraduate Research Program (URP) provides real-world, hands-on research experience for students like you.
 Through this unique program, you have the opportunity to work directly with a faculty member on a bonafide research project.

-Some examples of projects students have been involved in include:
+Some examples of research projects students have been involved in are available at: URP Projects

 The program offers many advantages and the opportunity to:

 - work on a project whose impact could be worldwide and can lead to patents and/or grants

 - interact with some of the most informed and learned professors in the world